 - Potential distractions or other contributing factors

-Your car accident report is a key piece of evidence, so our team will obtain this document.
-We will also help you compile the additional evidence you need to prove the at-fault driver owes you financial compensation.
+Your car accident report is a key piece of evidence, so our team will obtain this document with all possible speed.
+We can also help you compile additional evidence in an effort to prove the at-fault driver owes you financial compensation.

 Your Medical Records Tell the Story of Your Injuries